TollyH/AssEmbly/Documentation/Language.md

 ## Assembler Directives

-Assembler directives follow the same format as standard instructions, however instead of being assembled to an opcode for the processor to execute, they tell the assembler itself to do something to modify either the final binary file or the lines of the source file as its being assembled.
+Assembler directives follow the same format as standard instructions, however, instead of being assembled to an opcode for the processor to execute, they tell the assembler itself to do something to modify either the final binary file or the lines of the source file as its being assembled.

 ### `PAD` — Byte Padding